DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-latest.md

 [![](./img/bp5rev10/bp5rev10-micro-rp2040.jpg)](./img/bp5rev10/BusPirate-5-rev8.pdf)

 It's like the RP2040 was designed for a Bus Pirate.
-Two ARM cores, cheap external flash storage and the 4 PIO modules are true hardware interface to just about any esoteric protocol.
+Two ARM cores, cheap external flash storage  - and the 8 PIO state machines are a true hardware interface to just about any esoteric protocol.
 No more bit-banged software libraries!

-The [RP2040](components/chips#microcontroller-rp2040-qfn-56) (U103) has a built-in bootloader that appears as a USB disk drive - just drag a firmware file into the drive to update the Bus Pirate.
+The [RP2040](/components-rev10/chips#microcontroller-rp2040-qfn-56) (U103) has a built-in bootloader that appears as a USB disk drive - just drag a firmware file into the drive to update the Bus Pirate.
 The bootloader is locked in ROM, there's no chance of accidentally erasing or corrupting it.
 What a happy little chip!

-We paired the RP2040 with a [128Mbit flash chip](components/chips#flash-128mbit-spi-soic8-208mil) (U102), the maximum supported.
+We paired the RP2040 with a [128Mbit flash chip](/components-rev10/chips#flash-128mbit-spi-soic8-208mil) (U102), the maximum supported.
 There should be plenty of room to add features for years to come.
 All that space has already paid off with features like multi-language support in a single firmware release and integrated device demos.

 ### Output Expander

 [![](./img/bp5rev10/bp5rev10-dio-expand.jpg)](./img/bp5rev10/BusPirate-5-rev8.pdf)

 While the RP2040 is an amazing chip that's fun to work with, we struggled with the low pin count.
-Two [74HC595 shift registers](components/chips#74hc595-shift-register-tssop-16) (U501/U502) unartfully clamped to a shared SPI bus give an extra 16 outputs to control hardware on the board.
+Two [74HC595 shift registers](/components-rev10/chips#74hc595-shift-register-tssop-16) (U501/U502) unartfully clamped to a shared SPI bus give an extra 16 outputs to control hardware on the board.
 Currently these pins control the LCD backlight, toggle options in the programmable power supply unit, enable pull-up resistors and select channels on the analog multiplexer - slow tasks that lend themselves to serial to parallel output.

-One 74HC595 is connected to a [74HCT245 level shifter](components/chips#74hct245-bus-transceiver-tssop-20) (U503) that translates 3.3volt output to 5volts/VUSB.
+One 74HC595 is connected to a [74HCT245 level shifter](/components-rev10/chips#74hct245-bus-transceiver-tssop-20) (U503) that translates 3.3volt output to 5volts/VUSB.
 This gives some flexibility to choose 74HC or 74HCT parts, depending on what is actually available and cheapest in the market.
 Part selection has been especially important as supply chain issues have delayed production for over a year.

 :::tip
 Some control signals are translated to 5volts so we can fit a 74HC(T)4066 and 74HC(T)4067 depending what is available.
 The supply of 7400 logic chips remains uncomfortably weird.